greenfox-velox/velox-syllabus/review/html_css.md

 <img src="duck.png" alt="duck">
 ```

+### Try to avoid using HR and BR element
+ - Use `<hr>` tag only for page break.
+For visual lines usually use borders.
+ - Use `<br>` tag only for line break in inline text.
+For separating elements use block level wrappers.

 ### Try to avoid CSS style property duplication
 Use combined selectors, or a new class for the similarities.
 ```css